 Here’s another example of an animated logo for a bakery to add fun and dynamics to its promotion via the web.

 Scrolling is one of the typical interactions we are used to in both web and mobile interfaces.
 Animation adds beauty and elegance to the process, makes it stylish, original, and harmonic.
-Keep in mind that scrolling may be applied in different directions, not only vertical but also horizontal like in Photo App shown below.
+Keep in mind that scrolling may be applied in different directions, not only vertically but also horizontally like in Photo App shown below.

 Another example of beautiful scrolling is implemented in the Gallery application.